Tuesday, 14 May 2019

 • place the dogs in wide-mouthed thermoses and cover with hot - not boiling - water; drain at the picnic site OR

 • wrap the frankfurters in buns (but without dressing and sauces) and then in foil packets.
-To prevent burning, wrap in tea towels before placing them on the car engine while travelling to the picnic site
+Wrap them well in tea towels and place them or near the car engine while travelling to the picnic site.
+If you smell burning, move them away or turn them over.
+(At the site, don't turn your back on them or they could be nicked!)

 • cook over a campfire; load a young strong branch with the dogs and grill over the flames (it's probably best to have jumbo dogs for this)

-The recipe does use store-bought sweet & sour pickles but not in huge quantities.
+The recipe does use store-bought pickles** but not in huge quantities.
 To make your own, go to Faff-free Dill Pickles, which take only a few minutes to make and 3 days to 'cook'.

 67's relish will satisfy sophisticated adults.
 For kids being weaned off high levels of sugar, it's ok to add half a tablespoon of maple syrup; the chillis and mustard could also be reduced.
 The recipe makes 1.5 cups; preparing two batches won't be a burden.